 The Fed says it won't hike rates yet — but as the economy heats up, borrowers fear the clock is ticking

-Category: News & PoliticsVia: perrie-halpern • one week ago • 0 comments
+Category: News & PoliticsVia: perrie-halpern • 2 months ago • 0 comments

 By: Martha C. White

 Main Street and Wall Street will dissect the remarks made by Federal Reserve Chairman Jerome Powell on Wednesday for any indication that the central bank is concerned about the potential for the economy to overheat.

 "The Fed will reiterate their belief that increases in inflation will prove to be transitory," said Greg McBride, chief financial analyst at Bankrate.
 "While economic growth is rebounding very forcefully, the labor market will take longer to return to pre-pandemic levels, and that is what the Fed will focus on," he predicted.

 At the start of the pandemic, the Fed dropped its benchmark interest rate to zero, and began an aggressive program of bond-buying intended to keep money flowing through the economy.
 Powell and other Fed officials have said they don't plan to pull back or withdraw this support any time soon, even as indications of inflation have begun to crop up as the economy recovers.

 "I think right now they're focused on keeping the market calm and working through the month-to-month volatility," said Lindsey Piegza, chief economist at Stifel.